 For example, we might want to create a struct with all the webevents tracked by customers.
 For storing the phone numbers of the customers, we can create an ARRAY PhoneNumbers.
 Now, we can use this array of phone numbers that we have when creating another complex data type to store customer records.
 Instead of recreating the array, we can instead define the type of “contact” in Customer struct as type PhoneNumbers which is based on the Array data type.

 Subsequently, when creating a webEvents struct, we can use basic data types like int and timestamp and define customer record based on the struct Customer we created in the previous step.
 We also defined another variable http_requests based on a complex data type (MAP) that we already created.

 Now, you see why they’re called complex types.
 Yet, you can also see how using nested complex types like this actually simplifies code and saves time.

 Be sure to check out the next post in this series:

-2 – Benefits of Using Complex Types in SQL
+2 – What Are the Benefits of Using Complex Data Types in SQL?

-And don’t miss the upcoming webinar: Data Preparation for Machine Learning at Scale
+And don’t miss the on-demand webinar: Data Preparation for Machine Learning at Scale

 Quick Tip: Changing the Data Type of a Column in an External Table

-In-Database Machine Learning 2: Calculate a Correlation Matrix – A Data Exploration Post
+2: Calculate a Correlation Matrix – An In-Database Machine Learning Data Exploration Post

 Quick Tip: Exporting to Parquet